Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Any Child x Adult / Child x Parent Ship [💥]

 Jx1dx1 x Aubree [🔗/💥/🎀] [Dni/IWVEC I Have mixed feelings sorry for adding all three]

+Strawberrycookie [💥] [Dni unless crowning or need help w/smth.]
+[Sorry But due to bad expriences i feel uncomfortable .
+Only expection is friends i already know who ship it.]

+MoonShell [Iwc] [🎀] [idm it much.]

+Funnyberry [🔗/💥] [Same reason as strawberrycookie but a bit less harsh]

 ─── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ─────